 Individuals currently working in the field of criminal justice and its ancillary professions.
-Provides students with academic foundation for managerial and other advanced professional roles in the field of criminal justice.
+Criminal Justice masters programs provides students with academic foundation for managerial and other advanced professional roles in the field of criminal justice.

 To start, you need: